MartinStrotmann/StickGameRecursion/README.md

 Move 2,2 BOTTOMLEFT // for the second move
 ```

-Use the code to your disgretion.
+Use the code at your discretion.